franckmarini/KnxDevice/README.md

 void knxEvents(byte index) {
   switch (index)
   {
-    case 0 : // object index 0 has been updated
+    case 0 : // we arrive here when object index 0 has been updated
       // code to treat index 0 object update break;

-    case 1 : // object index 0 has been updaed
+    case 1 : // we arrive here when object index 1 has been updaed
       // code to treat index 1 object update break;